justinlee0777/popularthoughts/src/data/articles/joni-mitchell-the-boho-dance.md

 tags: ['music']
 ---

-I've given myself the task of writing about one, err, three songs a week for 2024 because, well, I think it'd be fun.
+I've given myself the task of writing about one song a week for 2024 because, well, I think it'd be fun.

 ### Joni Mitchell's The Boho Dance

+<iframe width="560" height="315" src="https://www.youtube.com/embed/I9wExpOXk-U?si=MA2Min_Z217R60X1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 IT'S JONI MITCHELL MONTH MOTHERFUCKERS!!!
 Joni Mitchell is my favorite songwriter - with an asterisk - so I wanted to spend four weeks talking about four exceptional songs from exceptional albums by an exceptional artist.
 I'll focus, for these write-ups, on two: 1975's "The Hissing of Summer Lawns" and 1974's "Court and Spark".